 Dr. Gibbs then gave us greater insight into what Stanford looks at in their applicants.
 Before that though, she gave us a harrowing statistic.
-Out of the 49,990 people who applied to medical schools around the country, only 19,752 were enrolled, meaning only 2 out of 5 applicants in 2017 were enrolled into medical school.
+Out of the 49,990 people who applied to medical schools around the country, only 19,752 were enrolled, meaning only 2 out of 5 applicants in 2017 were enrolled in medical school.
 For Stanford Medical School enrollees in 2017, there were few interesting statistics.
-85.1% had research or lab experience, and 80.9% had experience with physician shadowing or clinical observation.
+85.1% had research or lab experience and 80.9% had experience with physician shadowing or clinical observation.
 They had an average of 54 courses on their application, their average GPA was 3.71, and their average MCAT score was 508.9 which is around the 75th percentile.
 These statistics help show what academic criteria Stanford is looking for in their medical students, yet that is only a part of their application.
 They also look for students with tenacity and determination, genuine concern and interest in people, strong communication skills, and an ability to think critically.
 Additionally, Dr. Gibbs emphasized the importance of students being unabashedly themselves and being like a stem cell, differentiating themselves from others in the application process.
-That is what sometimes makes a difference in Stanford’s holistic review where a “balanced consideration is given to experiences, attributes, and academic metrics” (Association of American Medical Colleges).
-For those they are interested in, Stanford conducts multiple mini interviews (MMI), a tool used to further assess an applicant’s personal attributes and skills.
-They want to find the great physician who will treat the patient with the disease, not just the disease.
+That is what sometimes makes a difference in Stanford’s holistic review, a “flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics” (Association of American Medical Colleges).
+For those they are interested in, Stanford conducts multiple mini interviews (MMI), which is a tool used to further assess an applicant’s personal attributes and skills.
+They want to find a great physician who will treat the patient with the disease, not just the disease.
 Thanks to Dr. Gibbs, I obtained an insight into Stanford’s and other medical school’s admission process.

 Dr. Mahadevan, in addition to being a professor of emergency medicine at Stanford Medical School, is also the founding director of the Stanford Emergency Medicine International and the lead editor of An Introduction to Clinical Emergency Medicine, a textbook that has won the AMWA Physician Category Textbook of the Year Award.
 He, along with Stanford ER physicians Dr. Jennifer Newberry and Dr. Monalisa Muchatuta, examined an episode from the TV show “E.R.”
 This episode specifically concerned a patient named Steve Curtis, who is a 35-year-old detainee.
-He had diffuse, achy abdominal pain for 6 hours that was resolved upon reaching the hospital.
-The patient had vomited once and had no diarrhea.
-He had a blood pressure of 124/80 and a temperature of 99.4°F. The senior doctor examining him in the show seemed to dismiss his concerns and gave him a diagnosis of stomach flu.
+He had diffuse, achy abdominal pain for 6 hours that was resolved once in the hospital.
+He vomited once and had no diarrhea.
+He has a blood pressure of 124/80 and a temperature of 99.4°F. The senior doctor examining him in the show seemed to dismiss his concerns and gave him a diagnosis of stomach flu.
 However, this doctor showed obvious signs of bias against this detainee.

 Stanford Med School Morning was an amazing experience to hear and learn from some doctors who are at the absolute pinnacle of their fields.
-It was an honor to hear from them, and it inspired me, and everyone else I am sure, to work harder to try to make it to this point where these doctors have reached.
-I want to thank Stanford Medical School and these kind doctors for organizing this event to help inspire the next generation of health care workers like myself.
+It was an honor to hear from them, and it inspired me, and everyone else I am sure, to work harder to make it to this point where these amazing doctors have reached.
+Thank you to Stanford Medical School and these kind doctors for organizing this event to inspire the next generation of health care workers!

 Bennington-Claro, Joseph.
 “Symptoms of Appendicitis: Nausea, Fever, Abdominal Pain, and More.”
 Edited by Robert Jasmer.
 Everyday Health, 30 May 2018, www.everydayhealth.com/g00/appendicitis/guide/symptoms/?i10c.encReferrer=&i10c.ua=1&i10c.dv=14.
 Accessed 9 June 2018.